Venice, Padova and the Brenta Villas

 A short way away is the colourful island of Burano with its characteristic leaning bell tower.
 To go to the company’s docks, head around the island of Burano, keeping it on the right, or the island of Mazzorbo, keeping it on the left.

 The city of Venice is located in the central part of the lagoon.
-This area can be difficult to navigate because of the very heavy boat traffic.
+Take care with heavy boat traffic.
 Mooring is available at the Vignole berths, following the lovely island of Sant’Erasmo to the west.
-They are the ideal solution to get to Venice without getting trapped in the city traffic.
+They are ideal for keeping clear of the Venice water traffic.
 Until this point, the navigation is very pleasant and peaceful.

-If you go around Venice from the east, you will come to the Canale delle Navi and Canale della Giudecca, which are very busy with strong wake that can cause the boat to strongly rock.
-You cannot moor anywhere in Venice except in the marinas (we have a reserved mooring).
+If you go around Venice from the east, you will come to the Canale delle Navi and Canale della Giudecca, which are busy and can have strong wakes that can cause the boat to rock.
+You cannot moor in Venice except in the marinas (we have a reserved mooring).

 Like all cities, Venice has its rhythms and routines, so it may be difficult to adapt to this phenomenal city.
-You must choose a mooring, leave the boat, and move through and around the city by public transit waterbuses.
+You must choose a mooring, leave the boat, and move through and around the city by public transit waterbuses (sounds fun).
 Purchase a daily pass, which is more economical than single tickets.

 The Riviera del Brenta canal is an example of the glamour of 16th-century Venetian culture, a period during which Venice’s finest noble families built summer homes along these tranquil river banks.
 Today, more than 30 villas remain from the period, some of which are open to the public.

-The river has five locks and no fewer than eight drawbridges before reaching the city of Padua, a true jewel, called the “capital of 14th-century painting”, the oldest city in the Veneto, dating all the way back to the first millennium after Christ.
+The river has five locks and eight drawbridges before reaching the city of Padua, a true jewel, called the “capital of 14th-century painting”, the oldest city in the Veneto, dating all the way back to the first millennium after Christ.

 The Riviera del Brenta ends in the town of Stra, home of the most monumental of the Venetian villas: Villa Pisani Nazionale, a UNESCO world heritage site.

-After about an hour, and after passing through the last lock in Noventa Padovana (attention, the entrance to the lock is farther north), you arrive in Padua, entering the city centre along the ancient Roman walls.
+After about an hour, and after passing through the last lock in Noventa Padovana (attention, the entrance to the lock is farther north), you arrive in Padua (Padova?), entering the city centre along the ancient Roman walls.

 -The draw bridges are manned by teams that are on call; after you call them, you need to wait for them to arrive.
 Depending on the priority of the calls, you may need to wait for up to an hour for the first gate to be opened.
 Then the team will follow you, opening all of the gates, at a decidedly faster pace.